 Most nuts are filled with nutrients, proteins, and healthy fats.
 Almonds, peanut butter, and walnuts are great for fueling your body throughout the day.
 But don’t go nuts and down a whole bag…all you need is a handful.

-Eggs are considered to be a power food both for your body and for your brain.
+Eggs are considered to be a powerful food both for your body and for your brain.
 They’re amazingly rich in nutrients and vitamins, including vitamins B6 and B12.

 However, the reason they’re on this list is that they have a large amount of choline inside them.